 I knew very little about how to calm a person with Alzheimer's who was agitated.
 I knew Dad was agitated a lot.
-I assumed it was because he was losing control of his world and to be honest, it was part of his personality in the first place.
+I assumed it was because he was losing control of his world, and honestly, it was part of his personality in the first place.
 When Mom would talk about it, she would describe some of those times with Dad.
-I learned there are therapies that are common for dealing with anger and agitation.
-Some of these are useful, some are not allowed, some are kind of strange.
+I learned some therapies are common for dealing with anger and agitation.
+Some of these are useful, some are not allowed, and some are strange.

 Daily routines help those with Alzheimer's

 It wasn't until Dad moved to his new memory care home that I realized it was part of the disease as it progressed.
-After a very short time, Dad was calming down.
-I attributed this in part to the fact that Dad now had a 'routine' day, routine activities.
-When he was at home, he had no real routine other than his three meals a day primarily because Mom let Dad lead the day.
-Even beyond his capacity.
+After a very short time, Dad calmed down.
+I attributed this partly to the fact that Dad now had a 'routine' day, routine activities.
+At home, he had no real routine other than his 3 meals a day, primarily because Mom let Dad lead the day, even beyond his capacity.

 Many times I saw my Mom use a soft voice and her touch to calm Dad.
-She would talk quietly in his ear and remind him as he was swearing or being nasty to someone that wasn't how you treat people.
-Even when he was no longer able to speak and the agitation was great, Mom would stroke his head and hair and again talk softly into his ear.
-I was in awe of how well that always seem to work.
+She would talk quietly in his ear and remind him as he was swearing or being nasty to someone - that wasn't how you treat people.
+Even when he could no longer speak and the agitation was great, Mom would stroke his head and hair and again talk softly into his ear.
+I was in awe of how well that always seemed to work.
 It also speaks to the love Mom had for Dad.

 Medications to treat anger & agitation

 My husband told me, in an attempt to prepare me, they would medicate Dad once he got to his memory care home.
-We had more than one conversation go south between us because I didn't want to hear that they would 'sedate' him.
+We had more than one conversation go south because I didn't want to hear that they would 'sedate' him.
 At least, that was my interpretation.
-What kind of life would that be if he was sedated all the time?
+What kind of life would that be if he was constantly sedated?

 Music was definitely a calming influence on my dad.
-Music had always been a part of my life growing up because it was part of Dad's everyday life.
+Music was part of my life growing up because it was part of Dad's everyday life.
 Roger Miller, Johnny Cash, Petula Clark, Dave Clarke Five, and later on, any style of jazz.

-Aromatherapy is another therapy that I have read is useful.
+Aromatherapy is another therapy that I have read is helpful.
 Since many environments are now scent-free, I don't think it is widely used.
 I never saw it being used where Dad lived.
-It would not only put the residents at risk for scent-related health issues but also for the staff.
+It would not only put the residents at risk for scent-related health issues but also the staff.

 Dolls and stuffed animals